Stacktape

 value: $File('.env.staging').myvar1

-ini files
+INI files

-• Returns the parsed contents of the specified *.ini file.
+Parses the contents of an .ini file.

 myvar1=value1